ldsomeone/IoT-Weather-LFD/README.md

 ### Coding

-1. Code the Adrduino -.
+1. Code the Adrduino:
     > Taking the reading from the ultrasonic sensor and dht-11 weather sensor

     > LED code - vary the colour based on the temperature.
 I.e. if it is hot red is displayed, if it is cold, blue is displayed and so on.